1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 Emphasis by placement

-The third grouping, the young believers, are growing into spiritual adulthood.
-They are no longer considered new believers (children) and are in the process of becoming spiritually mature.
-Let’s look at their struggle through John’s words.
+The third group, the young believers, are maturing into spiritual adulthood.
+They are no longer seen as new believers (children) and are working toward spiritual maturity.
+Let’s explore their struggle through John’s words.

 13) I am writing to you, young men, because you have overcome the evil one.